Last Updated on April 23, 2021 by FauxHammer

 If all I can put in the negative column are issues about how Iwata chooses to name them or that the box it comes in is cardboard rather than plastic. then there isn’t much to complain about at all.
 Even the lack of a magnetic needle cap and trigger lock are just minor convenience features anyway.
 The latter of which actually encourages you to learn proper airbrush control.

-What do you think of this review?
-Let us know in the comments.
+What did you think of this Review?
+Please let us know in the comments.

 If you like what we’re doing here you could really help encourage more content with a share on any social media platform.